 What do I need to make Cheesy Mashed Potatoes?

 Here’s a quick-reference grocery list of the ingredients you’ll need to make these mashed potatoes with cheese.
 I’ve linked my preferred ingredients below.
 I’ve linked these ingredients to Target (affiliate links) where you can get these ingredients same-day via Target pick-up, drive-up or even delivery.

-- Russet Potatoes – or Yukon Gold are also a great choice anytime you’re making mashed potatoes.
+- Russet Potatoes – Russet potatoes are ideal or Yukon Gold are also a great choice anytime you’re making mashed potatoes.

 - Half and Half – the addition of half and half (half and half is half milk and half cream) you can also use milk or heavy cream.

 - Salt and Pepper